The Coffey Blog

 Does your healthcare website need a technical SEO checkup?

 As we said, these are just some of the basics of technical SEO—and it's an arena that changes rapidly.
 If you're not sure your website is optimized to current standards, we'd be happy to take a look.
-For more information about a no-cost website audit that checks your code, design and content, call 888.805.9101 or email us.
+For more information, call 888.805.9101 or email us.